Ozuna's hot hitting lifts Braves past Mets

 Left fielder Marcell Ozuna continued his torrid hitting with a home run on Saturday to lead the Atlanta Braves to their fourth straight win, a 7-1 victory over the visiting New York Mets.
 The free-agent signee who spent last season with St. Louis went 2-for-4, scored a run and drove in two.
 His two-run homer in the first inning, his third, had a 104.7 mph exit velocity.
 He has hit safely in four straight games and is batting .467 (7-for-15) during that stretch.
 He is hitting .367 for the season.

-The winning pitcher was Josh Tomlin (1-0), who threw 2 1/3 scoreless innings in relief of ineffective reliever Luke Jackson.
+The winning pitcher was Josh Tomlin (1-0), who threw 2 1/3 scoreless innings in relief.
 Tomlin did not allow a hit and struck out three.
 The losing pitcher was Mets starter Michael Wacha (1-1), who continued to struggle against the Braves.
 He surrendered five runs, seven hits and two walks while striking out five in four innings and dropped to 0-4 against Atlanta in seven career appearances.

 The Braves had to be pleased with the effort of pitcher Touki Toussaint, who made his first start of the season.
 Toussaint was on a pitch restriction and left after throwing 74 pitches.
 He worked four scoreless innings and allowed three hits and three walks.
 He struck out five.
 After Ozuna's blast staked the Braves to a 2-0 lead in the first, they added three more runs in the second inning on RBI doubles by Tyler Flowers and Ronald Acuna Jr. and a run-scoring single by Ozzie Albies.
 The RBI was the first for Acuna, who drove in 101 a year ago.